tycho-bear/voronoi-art-generator/about.md

 # Description

 This application provides a way for users to apply Voronoi diagrams in an artistic manner.
 Users can click on the canvas to create points, and this causes edges to appear and partition the plane into different regions.
 Users can also click a checkbox to toggle the visibility of the points in the diagram.
+It's also possible to upload an image as the background for the Voronoi diagram, which, with the right image, can have a nice effect.

 ## Features coming soon:

 * ~~Point visibility toggle~~ (done!)
-* Image overlay option
+* ~~Image overlay option~~ (done!)
-* Color averaging per cell
+* Color averaging per cell on the uploaded image

 ## Stretch goals: